Paying super guarantee (SG) is an important part of being an employer, as it provides for your employees’ future and their retirement.

 If you’re ever unsure whether you need to pay a worker super contributions, you can use the super guarantee eligibility decision tool on the Australian Taxation Office (ATO) website.

-Once you’ve worked out your employee is eligible to receive super, in most cases you’ll need to offer them a choice of super fund and make super payments to that chosen fund.
+Once you’ve worked out if your employee is eligible to receive super, in most cases you’ll need to offer them a choice of super fund and make super payments to that chosen fund.

 Employers may need to take an extra step before paying super for new employees.
 If a new employee doesn’t choose a super fund, most employers now need to request the employee’s stapled super fund details from the ATO.